MarwanKAsem/Arabic-Text-Simplification/README.md

 ##  Features

 - Arabic-specific preprocessing
-- Rule-based and ML-based simplification
 - Custom simplifier for synonyms, passive-to-active conversion, and short sentence restructuring
-- CLI and script usage
 - Evaluation tools using SARI and BLEU

 ---